jaggzh/Slic3r-Manual/src/expert-mode/support-material.md

 to set the threshold to zero and allow Slic3r to determine the support required.

+There are two options which affect the height of supports:

+*`Max layer count for supports`: Allows you to pick a layer number above which no supports will be generated, or even examined for support.
+0 (the default) disables the limit.

-Small models, and those with small footprints, can sometimes break or detach from the bed.
-Therefore the `Enforce support` option will cause support structures to be printed for the given number of layers, regardless of the angle threshold value.
+*`Enforce support`: This option is mostly-intended for small models or those with small footprints, which can sometimes break or detach from the bed.
+It will cause support structures to be printed for the given number of layers, in abundance, ignoring the angle threshold value.
+Above the given number normal supports resume.

 The contact Z distance is the amount of space between the lowest level